jediracer/stock-analysis/README.md

     Next i

-    For outRow = 0 To 11
+    For tickerIndex = 0 To 11
         Worksheets("All Stocks Analysis").Activate

-        Cells(outRow + 4, 1).Value = tickers(outRow)
+        Cells(tickerIndex + 4, 1).Value = tickers(tickerIndex)
-        Cells(outRow + 4, 2).Value = tickerVolumes(outRow)
+        Cells(tickerIndex + 4, 2).Value = tickerVolumes(tickerIndex)
-        Cells(outRow + 4, 3).Value = tickerEndingPrices(outRow) / tickerStartingPrices(outRow) - 1
+        Cells(tickerIndex + 4, 3).Value = tickerEndingPrices(tickerIndex) / tickerStartingPrices(tickerIndex) - 1

-    Next outRow
+    Next tickerIndex
 ```
-- The refactored subroutine ran significantly faster for both the 2017 and the 2018 data (see below)
+- The refactored subroutine ran significantly faster for both the 2017 and the 2018 data (see the results below).
   - ![2017 Results and Run Time](https://github.com/jediracer/stock-analysis/blob/main/resources/VBA_Challenge_2017.png)
   - ![2018 Results and Run Time](https://github.com/jediracer/stock-analysis/blob/main/resources/VBA_Challenge_2018.png)
 ## Results
 ### Refactoring Code
-- Refactoring code can be advantageous because it allows you to cleanup and make your script run more efficiently.
-Cleaning you code
+- Refactoring code can be advantageous as it allows you to cleanup the code and make the script run more efficiently.
+Cleaning up the code
-will make it easier for yourself and others to read in the event it needs revisited in the future.
+will make it easier for yourself and others to read in the event it needs to be revisited in the future.
 Refactored scripts also run
 more efficiently, improving performance, and saving time.
-- The disadvantage of refactoring code is the time it takes.
+- The disadvantage of refactoring code is the time it takes to complete the task.
 You are spending time reworking an already functioning script.
 ### Refactoring of the AllStocksAnalysis vba subroutine
-- The refactoring of this script made the process run faster, which is a great advantage.
+- The refactoring of this script made the process run more quickly, which is a great advantage.
 Using multiple arrays to store
-the data during the process and displaying it at the end made the whole process run more efficiently and increased performance.
+the data during the process and then displaying it at the end, made the whole process run more efficiently.
 - The disadvantages of refactoring this subroutine were; 1) the time it took to complete the refactoring, and 2) the over length
-of the script is longer.
+of the script is slightly longer.